 There are plenty of outdoor activities to enjoy, including hiking or biking the nearby trails, exploring the karst caves, and horseback riding through the countryside.
 Biohotel St. Daniel has partnered with several other ecotourism destinations to create packages that include visits to eco farms, wineries, and guided tours through nearby historical sites.
 If you’re looking for a sustainable way to get around town and see more of the countryside, e-bikes are available to rent at the hotel.

 A stay at Hotel St Daniel is often a truly holistic approach that allows guests to have a naturopathic consultation and a unique diet included in their stay, making it, in our opinion, one of the best hotels in Slovenia.

 Slovenian Istria Houses (Hiške Slovenske Istre)

-You’ll feel right at home staying at Hiske Slovenske Istre, a family-run hotel offering cozy rooms, apartments and three individual cabins with wonderful views of the surrounding vineyards.
-The hotel is located just 5 minutes drive from the sea and the center of Koper, and is an ideal spot to enjoy the taste and true beauty of Slovenia’s Istria region.
+You’ll feel right at home staying at Hiske Slovenske Istre, a family-run hotel offering cozy rooms, apartments, and three individual cabins with wonderful views of the surrounding vineyards.
+The hotel is located just a 5-minute drive from the sea and the center of Koper, and is an ideal spot to enjoy the taste and true beauty of Slovenia’s Istria region.

 Another highlight of our stay was a chance to sample some local produce and a delightful Istrian Breakfast Experience, with a variety of local produce sourced from providers that morning.

-Each one of the hotels above was unique in their own special way, which helped us experience the best that Slovenia had to offer on our short Slovenian holiday.
+Each one of the hotels above was unique in its own special way, which helped us experience the best that Slovenia had to offer on our short Slovenian holiday.

 Do you know any other great eco-hotels in Slovenia to add to this list?
 Please let us know in the comments section below!